-- First and last dates (month, day and year) you worked for your previous employer
+First and last dates (month, day and year) you worked for your previous employer

-- Number of hours worked and pay rate if you worked this week (including Sunday)
+Number of hours worked and pay rate if you worked this week (including Sunday)

-- Information related to your normal wage
+Information related to your normal wage

-- Valid ID or Registration Number (if not a U.S. citizen or national)
+Valid ID or Registration Number (if not a U.S. citizen or national)

 Each state has its own criteria for determining the potential amount of unemployment benefits, and many offer calculators online that can help you prepare your application for benefits.

 Most states update this information daily to include the latest news related to unemployment insurance and COVID-19.
 Read these updates to make sure you have the latest information on what benefits are available to you.
 Many states, for example, are waiving job search requirements and offering benefits much more quickly given the circumstances.
 Explore our COVID-19 job resources by state.

 They may also have resources to offer or direct you to in light of COVID-19.
 For example, the Restaurant Workers’ Community Foundation has created an information page for those in the food and service industry: Resources for Restaurants and Workers Coping with the COVID-19 Emergency.

 Now is a particularly important time to have healthcare coverage.
 Check with your employer to see if they offer healthcare continuation as part of your severance package.
 Many offer one to three months through COBRA.

 Many banks are offering relief options for their customers such as support with auto loans, credit card balances and loans secured by real estate and more.
 Many also have online resources specifically for those dealing with the impact of COVID-19, including:

-7. Look for remote work.
 While you’re looking for a new job, you might find it helpful to supplement your income with remote part- or full-time work.
-Search for remote work on Indeed.
+You can start by searching for remote work on Indeed.

 As you’re taking the above steps to support yourself and your loved ones through a job loss, remember that you’re not alone.
 It is also important to remember to take time for yourself.
 Take small and restful breaks between tasks, such as reading a chapter in your favorite book, doing a short exercise video or medication, or taking a walk around your block (if your local directives allow).
 New resources and measures are being announced daily, so stay connected to your community to keep up with the latest developments.